vijaidjearam/blog/_posts/2022-11-30-Modify-bios-settings-via-dell-command-configure-PE.md

 pause
 ```
 The above script creates the winpe folder structure in c:\dellbios

+Make a directory *winpe* in fog in the location ```/var/www/html/isos```

+Copy the contents of the dellbios folder to fog /var/www/html/isos/winpe

 The *biosupdate.bat* file is modifed, it searches the bios.ini config from a local network share